-This Salad In A Jar Recipe has brown-butter-roasted peanuts, Asian pear and a sesame lemon vinaigrette.
+This Salad In A Jar Recipe has brown-butter-roasted peanuts, Asian pear, and a sesame lemon vinaigrette.
 It’s easy for any day but also fun for a dinner party appetizer.
-This post is part of a year-long series of wine-paired recipes that Columbia Crest has hired me to develop.
-To see all my Columbia Crest wine-paired recipes, click here.
+This post is sponsored by Columbia Crest Winery.

 Back then I thought the idea was merely a new way of presenting something we eat all the time.
 What’s the point of the jar?
 Seriously.

 But I was wrong.
 It turns out that salad in a jar isn’t as extraneous as a margarita maker.
 Putting salad into a jar actually makes sense.

 Here’s why.
 You can make several salads at once, put the lids on, and keep them in the fridge for grab-and-go lunches all week.
 The glass and the tight seal somehow keep things cold and fresh for a long time.

 Why The Ingredients Don’t End Up Soggy

 Even though the salad contains dressing, the ingredients are layered to prevent sogginess.
 You put the dressing at the bottom of the jar topped with harder less absorbent ingredients (think nuts, seeds, celery, bell pepper).
 Softer, more absorbent ingredients (tomatoes, cucumbers) go next so they don’t come into contact with the dressing.
 Lettuce or other greens are at the very top where they stay crisp and fresh.

 So the jar itself and the way things are layered keep the salad fresh in the fridge for days.
 But there’s something even cooler about this whole idea: